 Starting at the Queenstown side of the Southern Alps and ending at the Divide on the Te Anau side, The Routeburn Track is a trekking/tramping track running through New Zealand’s South Island.
-It is a very famous track among hikers and trekkers around the world and is 32 kms long.
-Along with popularity, the track is also recognized by National Geography, who has featured it as one of the top 11 trails in the world in 2005.
+It is a famous track among hikers and trekkers worldwide and is 32 kms long.
+Along with its popularity, the track is also recognized by National Geography, which featured it as one of the top 11 trails in the world in 2005.

-There are four prominent huts along the track for trampers to take halt; Routeburn Falls Hut, Lake Howden Hut, Routeburn Flats Hut and Lake Mackenzie Hut.
+There are four prominent huts along the track for trampers to halt; Routeburn Falls Hut, Lake Howden Hut, Routeburn Flats Hut and Lake Mackenzie Hut.
 The shelter set up at Harris Saddle is for emergency purposes.
 The track runs through two national parks; Fiordland National Park and Mount Aspiring National Park.

 Compare quotes from upto 3 travel agents for free